jnavila/plotkicadsch/docs/index.md

 rm $PIPE
 ```

-Save this file as `git-imgdiff` script, make executable and available in your `$PATH`.
+Save this file as `git-imgdiff` script, make it executable and available in your `$PATH`.
 You can also find it in the repo of `plotkicadsch`.

-Now you can `plotgitsch` can be invoked in your project's root directory in three forms:
+Now, `plotgitsch` can be invoked in your project's root directory in three forms:

- 1. `plotgitsch rev1 rev2`, `rev1` and `rev2` being two references to commits ( tags, branch or any commitish form).
+ 1. `plotgitsch rev1 rev2`, with  `rev1` and `rev2` being two references to commits ( tags, branch or any commitish form).
 The differing schematic sheets between the two revisions will be compared.
  2. `plotgitsch rev` performs the comparison between the working copy and the given revision.
-You can see quickly what changed since the last tagged prototype.
+You can see quickly spot what changed since the last tagged prototype.
  3. `plotgitsch` alone, which performs the comparison between the working copy and the HEAD.
 This is by far the most used one.
 Very helpful for checking what's changed before committing.

 Plotgitsch's plotting capabilities are not supposed to match those of Kicad, but to allow to quickly review the changes.
-The real job of comparing the two svg plots of schematic is done by the script which is quite rough, so feel free to share a better alternative for this part.
+The real job of comparing the two svg plots of schematic is done by the script which is quite rough, so feel free to share a better alternative for this function.

 ## Archiving the Project

 Now that you are managing your project in Git, you can add other types of files to your project such as datasheets, BOMs and any additional files that you see fit.
 In this case, the Kicad archiving feature becomes less useful, it is more interesting to create your archives from Git.
-You benefit from the version system and can create archive files of your project at a given revision.
+You benefit from the version system and you can create archive files of your project at a given revision.

 Say you want a zip archive of the version 1.0 of your project.
 Just type: